-2. Each parliamentary committee may simultaneously draft up to six own-initiative reports.
+2. During the first half of a parliamentary term, each parliamentary committee may simultaneously draft up to six own-initiative reports.
 For committees with sub-committees, this quota shall be increased by three reports per sub-committee.
 These additional reports shall be drawn up by the sub-committee.